K4LCIFER/thermometer-digital-min_max/README.md

 ## Scope

-The project is intended to be simple, reliable, and cheap by design; minimalist, predictable use is the focus.
+The project is intended to be simple, reliable, and cheap.

 ## Directory Guide